LLusvarghi/MoReV2X/README.md

 Before running one of the scripts from the `examples` folder, configure the build with the following command:
 `CXXFLAGS="-Wall -g -O0" ./waf configure --disable-python --enable-examples --disable-tests --build-profile=debug`

-and then build the optimized ns-3 programs typing
+and then build ns-3 typing
 `./waf`

 # About